 Basic Authentication in JMeter

-Note: Authorization headers are not shown in the View Results Tree Listener, so we won't be able to check their values from the test script.
+NOTE: Authorization headers are not shown in the View Results Tree Listener, so you won't be able to check their values from the test script.

-Before we dive into the details, here’s a quick overview of the test script:
+Before diving into the details, here’s a quick overview of the test script:

-Now, we'll check out the HTTP Authorization Manager.
+Now, let's check out the HTTP Authorization Manager.
 Which fields does it have?

-Three fields should be taken care of in our example:
+Three fields should be taken care of in this example:

-Since we’ve configured it properly, the system does not give us access to the resources.
+Since we’ve configured it properly, the system does not provide access to the resources.

-Now, let's see how it works when we have the HTTP Authorization Manager enabled.
+Now, let's see how it works when the HTTP Authorization Manager is enabled.

 In this scenario, the server has given us authorization and JMeter has received the HTML as a response.

 Want to Learn more about JMeter?